GoogleCloudPlatform/ramble/lib/ramble/docs/tutorials/configuring_a_scaling_study.rst

 * Maximum Timestep Time: Maximum time (in seconds) spent on any one timestep
 * Number of timesteps: Count of total timesteps performed
 * Avg.
 Max Ratio Time: Ratio of Average Timestep Time and Maximum Timestep Time

+Ramble also supports uploading the analyzed data to online databases, using ``ramble workspace analyze --upload``.
+We will not cover this functionality in detail here, but it is very useful for production experiments.